Potential divergence in tracing $\mu$ and $\tau$ flavors of astrophysical neutrinos: Introduction

-which characterize the three-flavor composition of high-energy astrophysical neutrinos observed at a neutrino telescope like the IceCube~\cite{Abbasi:2025fjc}.
-Namely, these three flavor ratios are the {\it working} observable quantities that can help determine the original neutrino flavor fractions
+which characterize the three-flavor composition of astrophysical neutrinos observed at a neutrino telescope like the running IceCube~\cite{Abbasi:2025fjc} and KM3NeT~\cite{KM3NeT:2025npi} detectors.
+A precision measurement of these three flavor ratios will help determine the original neutrino flavor fractions

 for a remote astrophysical source.
 For example, $\eta^{}_e = 1/3$, $\eta^{}_\mu = 2/3$ and $\eta^{}_\tau = 0$ have been conjectured for those astrophysical neutrinos produced from the decays of charged pions that originate from very energetic proton-proton and proton-photon collisions~\cite{Learned:2000sw,Halzen:2002pg,Beacom:2003nh,Becker:2007sv}, but whether such a conjecture is true or not needs an experimental test in the precision era of neutrino astronomy.